Scott Stewart (politician)

 Scott James Stewart is an Australian politician.
-He has been the Labor member for Townsville in the Queensland Legislative Assembly since February 2015.
+He served as the Labor member for Townsville in the Queensland Legislative Assembly from 2015 until his defeat in the 2024 state election.

 Stewart was a high school principal and educator in the Townsville region.
 He was the principal of Pimlico State High School when he contested the seat of Townsville.

-During his time in education Scott established a boxing program, aimed at helping under-achieving indigenous students re-engage with schooling through sport.
+During his time in education, Scott established a boxing program, aimed at helping under-achieving indigenous students re-engage with schooling through sport.

 Scott and his wife Jackie moved to Townsville in 1999 to raise their three children.
 He is a volunteer with Townsville Rotary and sits on several committees including the North Queensland Stadium Activation Group, Community Aviation Consultation Group, CBD Taskforce, Regional Economic Development Sub-Committee, Palm Island Economic Development and Palm Island Liveability Project.

 Scott holds a Bachelor of Education and a master's degree from the Queensland University of Technology.

 On 12 November 2020 he was appointed Minister for Resources.